 Easiest & Hardest 1st Class Power Engineering Exams

 Which Power Engineering Exam Did You Find The Easiest?

 Do you agree or disagree with this order?
 If you disagree, what changes would you make and why?
 I’ll have no problem making changes if it’ll make it easier for everyone.

 Note: After writing this post I realized.
 The path could be quite different depending on which level of Power Engineering certification you desire to obtain.
 For now, though, I will leave it from 4th to 1st.

-In January 3B1 is targeted to become a multiple choice exam.
+Recently 2B3, 2B2, & 2B1 have become multiple choice.
 This could impact what the easiest order to write your power engineering exams.

 Preparing for your power engineering exams?
 Check out the following posts & practice exams:

 - Power Engineering Training Courses Across Canada

 - Power Engineering Study Apps